The Labor Certification process, commonly referred to as PERM, is the process by which a U.S. employer sponsors an employee’s immigration.

-It can also take up to 60 days to receive the prevailing wage determination from the Department of Labor.
+It can also take up to 90 days or more to receive the prevailing wage determination from the Department of Labor.

 The active recruitment stage lasts 30 days, usually marked by the start and end of the online state job order.
 This is followed by a 30-day “quiet period,” during which the employer must wait to receive any applications for the position as a result of the placed advertisements.
 The PERM application may then be submitted after the end of the quiet period, as long as it is determined that no qualified, willing, and able U.S. workers applied.
 Note that the employer must still accept and consider applications for the position up until the date that the PERM application is filed with the DOL.

-Adjudication of the PERM application by the Department of Labor for straightforward cases is currently taking between 3-4 months.
-A small percentage of cases are approved more quickly, and a small percentage of cases take longer.
+Adjudication of the PERM application by the Department of Labor for straightforward cases is currently taking between 3-4 months (note this timeline can and will change frequently).
 PERM applications are often adjudicated on a case-by-case basis, and there is no guarantee of a decision by any particular time.

 If the PERM is ultimately denied, the employer has the option of filing an appeal.
 This appeal would state the employer’s argument for why it believes the PERM application was denied in error.
 The certifying officer can then either agree with that argument and approve the application, deny it, or forward it to the Board of Alien Labor Certification Appeals (BALCA).
 BALCA will then evaluate the application and evidence presented, and make a final binding decision on the case.
 Note that an employer can file a “Motion to Reopen” for re-review, if the certifying officer denies the PERM application after appeal.